Partners in Reading (PAR) Events

 We provide free one-to-one and small group tutoring for adults whose reading or writing skills are below the ninth grade level.
 To qualify as a learner, an adult needs to speak and understand English at a conversational level.
 Tutoring is provided by trained volunteers at the King Library, a San José Public Library system branch, or another public site in San José.
 Tutors and learners are required to make a six-month commitment to meet three hours per week.
 We also have English as a Second Language classes for adults so that they can build conversational skills and then begin meeting with a volunteer tutor.

 Established in 1989, Partners in Reading (PAR) volunteers have contributed over 208,000 hours of service.
 In 2013/14 PAR learners achieved over 2,600 learning goals, which resulted in greater participation at home, at work, and in the community.
-As a member of California Library Literacy Services, we are part of a statewide network almost 100 public libraries providing adult literacy instruction.
+As a member of California Library Literacy Services, we are part of a statewide network of almost 100 public libraries providing adult literacy instruction.
 We work cooperatively with other literacy providers, social service agencies, and community groups.

 Change a Life - Give the Gift of Reading